University of South Carolina-Beaufort

 - The University of South Carolina Beaufort consists of two campuses, North Campus, located in historic downtown Beaufort, and South Campus, located on Highway 278 in Bluffton, near Hilton Head Island.

-Listed among the top community colleges in South Carolina for:
+University of South Carolina-Beaufort places among the top 20% of community colleges in South Carolina for:

 - Category Attribute